COPD has no cure yet. However, lifestyle changes and treatments can help you feel better, stay more active, and slow the progress of the disease.

-Your doctor may ask you to try inhaled steroids for a trial period of 6 weeks to 3 months to see whether the medicine helps relieve your breathing problems.
+Your doctor may ask you to try inhaled steroids with the bronchodilator for a trial period of 6 weeks to 3 months to see whether the addition of the steroid helps relieve your breathing problems.

 The flu (influenza) can cause serious problems for people who have COPD.
 Flu shots can reduce your risk of getting the flu.
 Talk with your doctor about getting a yearly flu shot.

 This vaccine lowers your risk for pneumococcal pneumonia (NU-mo-KOK-al nu-MO-ne-ah) and its complications.
 People who have COPD are at higher risk for pneumonia than people who don't have COPD.
 Talk with your doctor about whether you should get this vaccine.

 Pulmonary rehabilitation (rehab) is a broad program that helps improve the well-being of people who have chronic (ongoing) breathing problems.

 Rehab may include an exercise program, disease management training, and nutritional and psychological counseling.
 The program's goal is to help you stay active and carry out your daily activities.

 Your rehab team may include doctors, nurses, physical therapists, respiratory therapists, exercise specialists, and dietitians.
 These health professionals will create a program that meets your needs.

 If you have severe COPD and low levels of oxygen in your blood, oxygen therapy can help you breathe better.
 For this treatment, you're given oxygen through nasal prongs or a mask.

 You may need extra oxygen all the time or only at certain times.
 For some people who have severe COPD, using extra oxygen for most of the day can help them:

 Surgery may benefit some people who have COPD.
 Surgery usually is a last resort for people who have severe symptoms that have not improved from taking medicines.